Megidd/cabinet-contract/specs.md

 The workflow is like this:

 * The user would be shown the _quantity_ table.
+   * User should be able to modify _quantity_ table cells.
+   * User should be able to delete _quantity_ table rows.
 * After user modification and approval, the _summary_ table is displayed.
-* After user modification and approval, the _cost_ table is displayed.
+* After user approval, the _cost_ table is displayed.

 # 1st UI output: _quantity table_